Aracely Arámbula: Music career

 She began in music singing nursery rhymes as part of a tribute to Francisco Gabilondo Soler entitled Ellas Cantan Cri Cri.
 In 2001, Arambula was part of the Abrazame Muy Fuerte soundtrack.

 In 2003, Aracely Arambula was nominated at the Billboard Latin Music Awards in the categories of Best Album, Best Duo and Best Regional Mexican Song with her production "Sólo Tuya" (2003); subsequently released the studio album Sexy, produced by Selena's brother, A. B. Quintanilla.
 Arámbula also writes songs and plays guitar.

 Arambula has recorded two songs for La Patrona.
 These songs include "La patrona" (the theme song of the telenovela), and "Juntos tú y yo".
-Arambula currently working on an upcoming studio album she plans to release in 2014.
+Arambula is currently working on an upcoming studio album she plans to release in 2014.
 "We are working on the album and you will soon know the music, meanwhile, sounds in "La Patrona" two songs that I sing.
 Would be an unpublished and grupero, I like that style because I am north", said Arambula.